Karen Dotrice: Film

 "[Matthew] was how he looked—an imp, and I loved being his shadow.
 I can't imagine making movies would have been half as much fun without him.
 He loved being naughty, finding and jumping off of small buildings on the back lot.
 While I was Victorian proper and wouldn't let myself get dirty or muddy, Matthew had a great sense of fun and danger.
 He was a daredevil and could have been a race car driver.
 And he did live a full life over his 21 years."

-In 1977, credited as Karen Dotrice Nalle, she appeared with Ann-Margret in Joseph Andrews, a British film based on the Henry Fielding novel Joseph Andrews.
+In 1977, she appeared with Ann-Margret in Joseph Andrews, a British film based on the Henry Fielding novel Joseph Andrews.

 Dotrice appeared as Alex Mackenzie in The Thirty Nine Steps (1978) with Robert Powell and John Mills.
 The third film based on the John Buchan novel, this was her only feature film as an adult.
 In the film, Alex accompanies Hannay (Powell) while on the run from "both the spies and the police".

 Television

 In 1974, Dotrice appeared as Désirée Clary in the Thames Television serial Napoleon and Love.
 The nine-hour, dramatised account of Napoleon I of France starred Ian Holm and Tim Curry.
+That same year, she appeared alongside Helen Mirren and Clive Revill in Bellamira.

-Also in 1974, she appeared alongside Helen Mirren and Clive Revill in Bellamira.
-The following year, Dotrice played housemaid Lily Hawkins in six episodes of Upstairs, Downstairs during its fifth and final season.
+In 1975, Dotrice played housemaid Lily Hawkins in six episodes of Upstairs, Downstairs during its fifth and final season.
 The series, a narrative of the upper class Bellamy family and their servants in Edwardian and later England, was one of the most popular programmes produced by London Weekend Television for ITV.
 It also proved popular when shown in the United States on Masterpiece Theatre, and was "beloved throughout much of the world."

 Dotrice took on the role of Maria Beadnell in two episodes of the serial Dickens of London (1976), starring her father as both Charles and John Dickens.
-In 1977 she appeared as Princess Ozyliza in the Jackanory episode "The Princess and the Hedgehog".
+In 1977, Dotrice appeared as Princess Ozyliza in the Jackanory episode "The Princess and the Hedgehog".

 In 1978, Dotrice made her final screen appearance for some years as an actress, playing Dornford Yates' heroine Jenny in the BBC2 Play of the Week, She Fell Among Thieves, also starring Malcolm McDowell, Eileen Atkins and Michael Jayston.
 Thieves made its U.S. debut on 5 February 1980—the first film screened as part of the PBS Mystery! series.